Joshfairhead/Obsidian/Immanent/Projects/R3solution/R3solution.md

 As higher order systems contain more terms and exponentially more relationships between terms, we can say that they have an increased `intensionality` and thus greater r3solution.
 This clarity makes the higher order systems particularly desirable to articulate, as they become more pragmatic and applicable, however due to their decreased `extensionality` there is a greater quantity of them to enumerate.

 Worth noting is the emphasis on the active tense.
 While the creation of this library is a personal practice, turning study into artefact, it is just a seed and of itself a passive output.
 Something needs to be done with it.
-My original thought was a semantic search engine, which remains a north star, but now I realise the need to scope things down to practicalites.
-The inspiration that recently whispered in my ear is to turn the library into a game.
+My original thought was a semantic search engine, which remains a north star, but for now I'm scoping things down to pragmatic pathways.
+The inspiration that recently whispered in my ear is to turn this library into a game.
 Something along the lines of "semantic snap".

 ## Why
 Because not everyone has access to this degree of metaphysics, nor knows how to use them.
 Metaphysical descriptions are narratives which limit (or delimit) our possibility space.
 The broader and deeper the metaphysics; the greater access we have to optionality and potential.
 This library thus raises noetic capacity.

 In more concrete terms; the semantic web is emerging and we will need to bootstrap it from somewhere.
 This library will hopefully become the corner stone from which semantically compatible systems can be built.
 Like a search engine that works!

-%%
-## Ethics
-It seems like we are drowning in a sea of noise, with signal scarce and scant but distraction everywhere.
-Big tech has colonised the internet and it's time that it was deterritorialised.
-While this vendor lock in may seem ok at first glance (they give us free tools), the game of capture and mind control through **prescriptive** symbol sets is antiethical to life.

-This library describes it's own form as a framework, leaving the door as open as possible to maximise it's affordances.
-It is general and **descriptive** but if one so chooses, they may apply it prescriptivly as it has many potential uses and implications.

-%%